 Summer and Intersession Study Abroad Programs

-SIS organizes a number of short-term, faculty-led, experiential programs abroad each summer and intersession.
-Program locations change each summer to reflect the needs and interests of the SIS student population.
+SIS organizes a number of short-term, experiential programs abroad each summer and intersession.
+Program locations may change each summer to reflect the needs and interests of the SIS student population.
 The detailed curricula of the programs make them ideal for students who wish to concentrate on a specific region or topic area.
 Each one offers ample opportunity to interact with local and regional leaders, conduct field research, and engage in challenging internship positions.

 All programs operate out of the SIS Office of International Programs, located in SIS 115.
 For more information, contact firstname.lastname@example.org.

 - Students need to submit application materials in order to be considered for a program.
 Programs are competitive, and admission is not guaranteed.

 - Students earn AU/SIS credit for participation in the Program.